Gastric Banding: How it Works

 Final Thoughts

-In summary, gastric banding can be an effective weight loss tool for people who meet criteria for the surgery and have not been able to lose weight through conventional diet and exercise alone.
+In summary, gastric banding can be an effective weight loss tool for people who meet the criteria for the surgery and have not been able to lose weight through conventional diet and exercise alone.
 It can help people lose a significant amount of weight and improve their overall health and quality of life.
-However, it is important for patients to understand that the surgery is only one part of the weight loss journey and that other surgical options may be more effective and preferred by bariatric surgeons in the modern day.
+However, it is important for patients to understand that surgery is only one part of the weight loss journey and that other surgical options may be more effective and preferred by bariatric surgeons in the modern day.
 Long-term weight loss and maintenance, even after a weight loss surgery, requires a commitment to healthy lifestyle changes, including regular exercise and a healthy diet.

 How Mochi Health Can Help